Transit Centers & Bus Stops

 Transit Centers

-The city of Tucson has three transit centers: Laos, Ronstadt, and Tohono.
-All transit centers are located in different parts of the city, from South Tucson, Downtown to Northwest Tucson.
+Tucson has three transit centers: Laos, Ronstadt, and Tohono.
+All transit centers are located in different parts of the city, from South Tucson to Downtown to Northwest Tucson.
 Each transit center offers seating, shade, and restrooms.
 Customer Service Representatives can be located at the Laos and Ronstadt transit centers from 8 a.m. to 4:30 p.m.
+Monday through Friday.

 Laos Transit Center